Favourite binoculars 2021

 4. Zeiss Victory Pocket 8x25

-I don´t own this glass yet but bought one for a friend and it really blew me away, so I will depart from my usual methodology - I did not compare it to any competitor and only played around with it for an hour!
+I don´t own this glass yet but bought two for friends and both really blew me away, so I will depart from my usual methodology - I did not compare it to any competitor and only played around with it for a couple of hours.

 Congrats to Zeiss!
 This is a truly great glass and that´s really self-evident.
 I could hardly believe what I saw - the contrast, the brightness, the colour intensity of the images.
 Ease of view felt incredible for a 25mm exit pupil even in the subdued indoor light.
 Mechanically fine, too.
 290g.
 Ergonomy due to the asymmetric one hinge design is way better than in the competitors from Leica and Swarovski with their two hinge designs.